Earn a High School Diploma in Massachusetts

 Earning a Massachusetts diploma requires demonstrating proficiency in topics such as health, science, history and social science.
 Candidates must also show competence in a specific area such as parenting, skills training, occupation, academic or community service.
 Individuals may study through library research, home projects, interviews and performance assessments.
 Students must also pass the MCAS.

-The state also offers a Work and Learning Program that consist of local businesses in partnership with schools and community programs to help individuals prepare for work as well as for the MCAS.
+The Adult Diploma Programs also offer help for adults seeking to pass the MCAS exams.
+The state's Work and Learning Program consists of local businesses in partnership with schools and community programs to help individuals prepare for work as well as the MCAS.
 A list of participating programs is on the DOE website.

 Gateway to College Programs